 B = Slope raster, filename = SLOPE

-1. In Spatial Analyst, create a flow direction raster from a filled, projected DEM.
+1. In Spatial Analyst, create a flow direction raster from a filled, projected DEM (use meters or feet as units).

 2. Create flow accumulation raster from flow direction raster.
 This finds the upslope contributing area for each pixel.
 Ouput filename = FLOWACC.